-After 39 years of working elsewhere, I’m now a photographer, and graduate of Durham College’s Digital Photography Program.
+After 39 years of working elsewhere, Nina is now a photographer, and graduate of Durham College’s Digital Photography Program.

-I spent my professional business career delivering change to people who didn’t want it (and learning a lot about human nature along the way).
-And along the way, two university degrees in Science (B.Sc.) and Business (MBA).
-My career also included a stint in the Air Force Reserve, where I learned about maintaining helicopters and had the privilege of getting to know some of Canada’s first astronauts.
+She spent her professional business career delivering change to people who didn’t want it (and learning a lot about human nature along the way).
+She acquired two university degrees in Science (B.Sc.) and Business (MBA).
+Her career also included a stint in the Air Force Reserve.
+Through this, she had the privilege of getting to know some of Canada’s first astronauts.
 She helped conduct experiments aboard special zero gravity aircraft – and experienced the joy of floating in space.

-In 2014, it was time take my lifelong passion for photography and “focus” on being an artist – through the frame of a lens and the training offered at Durham College.
-Two scholarships later, along with permanent residence on the honour roll, tell me I made the right choice.
-I’m not happy unless I’m learning.
+In 2014, it was time take her lifelong passion for photography and “focus” on being an artist – through the training offered at Durham College.
+Two scholarships, along with permanent residence on the honour roll, say that she made the right choice.
+She’s not happy unless she’s learning.

-I’m now the owner of Nina Kirienko Photography.
-I am especially drawn to fine art, architectural, landscape and event photography, but enjoy almost any form of image-taking.
+Nina is now the owner of Nina Kirienko Photography.
+She is especially drawn to fine art, architectural, landscape and event photography, but enjoys almost any form of image-taking.
 The world is full of fascinating natural and man-made landmarks, many of which tell compelling stories of survival or imagination or both.
-My aim is to find and photograph as many of them as I can.
-When I do photograph people, I most enjoy portraying them in a place or situation that inspires them.
+Her aim is to find and photograph as many of them as she can.
+When she does photograph people, she most enjoys portraying them in a place or situation that inspires them.

-I live just outside Toronto, Canada.
-Most summers will find me in the garden or taking pictures.
+Nina Kirienko lives just outside Toronto, Canada.
+Most summers will find her in the garden or taking pictures.
 Winters are a whole different matter.